Muschamp Rd

 I spent a lot of time during my MBA helping my classmates, particularly those for whom English was a second language.
 Even while I was in China I was regularly sent cover letters and resumes by classmates back in Vancouver.
 I also was asked to edit a lot of applications by Tsinghua undergrads, staff, even spouses of staff, applying for jobs and overseas graduate schools.

 In all my time applying for jobs and helping others, I never used the word “rightest“.
 I never saw anyone brag about how much they can bench press nor claim “I am not a braggart or conceited“.
 That sentence would be better, “I’m neither a braggart nor conceited.”
-There are obviously a lot of things wrong with Mark’s cover letter, worse than not knowing when to use “neither” and “nor”, Mark realizes this now.
+There are obviously a lot of things wrong with Mark’s cover letter, worse than not knowing when to use “neither” and “nor”.
+Mark realizes this now.
 He also realizes that even in a city as big as New York, people are tightly interconnected.
 News can spread at the speed of thought and there are real dangers to electronic communication.

 Now just like Angie Varona, Mark was made even more infamous by Gawker Media.